 Iceland in December: What to expect?

 How is the weather in Iceland during winter?
 What to do in Iceland in December?
-How is the temperature, where to see the Northern Lights and how to spend Christmas and New Years Eve in Iceland?
+What are the top things to do?
+How is the temperature?, Can you see the Northern Lights in December?
+Where to see the Northern Lights and how to spend Christmas and New Years Eve in Iceland?

 Are you thinking about visiting Iceland in December?
 If so, I would from the bottom of my heart recommend you to GO for it!
 Book your ticket now and don’t look back.
 Then, continue reading this blog post for more info on what to expect in our cold, the harsh but most beautiful month of the year.

 First a few words of motivation for what to expect on this article!

 - Northern Lights in December & where to see them